Strivin0311/ai-learning/tasks/cv/data.md

 ## Data Documentation
-*Here's some resources about Data Documentation for CV*
+*Here're some resources about Data Documentation for CV*

 #### Documenting Computer Vision Datasets- An Invitation to Reflexive Data Practices [`READ`]